nmaekawa/hx-provision/README.md

 # hximg-provision
 Ansible provisioning for iiif backend service

-## as of 03oct18, hximg config for vagrant is **broken** due to tweaks in
-production setup.

-# todo: update the following deprecated docs...

 # disclaimer
 For demo purposes only! provided to show how to setup a hximg vagrant installation and support to this repo is OUT-OF-SCOPE at this time.